📢 NEW RELEASE ALERT

 Support and Communities

-When it comes to support and communities, both SQL vs NoSQL databases have ample resources.
+When it comes to support and communities, both SQL and NoSQL databases have ample resources.
 However, due to its popularity and the fact that it has been around since the 1970s, SQL has wider support and a larger community.
 Consequently, finding experienced professionals who can work with SQL may be easier than finding those experienced with NoSQL databases.
 In addition, many universities teach SQL in their Computer Science curriculum compared to very few that teach NoSQL.

 On the other hand, many NoSQL databases are open-source or proprietary, offering a wealth of valuable documentation.
 This rich documentation makes it easier for developers and engineers to get up to speed on NoSQL.
 As time goes by and more projects use NoSQL databases, the industry will see a growth in experienced professionals.
 Big tech companies like MongoDB offer expert services, and other companies provide training programs to bridge knowledge gaps when switching technologies.